t-moe/zeadl/README.md

 ##Detail View
 ###Graph
 At the Graph you see the actual measurements by graph.
-If you like to save the current view, tipe "Save Graph" in the menu on the top-right side.
+If you like to save the current view, press "Save Graph" in the menu in the top right corner.
 If you want to clear the actual view, tipe "Clear Data" in the same menu.

 ###Table
-The next tab visualize your data in a table view.
-The table is built up each channel (column) and measurement time (row).
+The next tab visualizes your data in a table view.
+Each channel has it's own column.
 The row beginns with the time of each measurement, followed by the channels added to the measurement.

-If you like to save the table for further utilisation, tipe "Save Table" in the menu on the top-right side.
+If you like to save the table for further utilisation, press "Save Table" in the menu.

 ###Settings
 The last tab shows the settings of the channel data.
-It is leaded by the samplerate bar, where you are able to change the measurements per time, calculated in 1/h, 1/min or 1/sec.
+The first element ist the samplerate slider, where you are able to change the measurement-time in samples/h, samples/min or samples/sec.
 Left is the minimal samplerate (few measurements per time), right is the maximal samplerate (as much as possible).

-You can change your samplerate as you want, the software handles the setup of the samplerate.
-Notice: Only if you leave the bar (take your finger away from the bar/touchscreen) the samplerate will be added.
-This enables you to set the samplerate properly.
+Note: High sample rates will generate a high load on the device.
+You'll run out of memory eventually.

-##Howto Install
+##How to Install

-##Howto Extend
+##How to Extend

 ##Tipps'n Tricks

 ##Known Issues
+- High sample rates affect the resposabilty of the GUI.